-- c.
+- b.
+The Health Plan shall maintain a robust provider network that includes treatment providers that are closely aligned with the currently existing community-based providers that are accredited and monitored by ADAD to the extent possible. - c.
 The availability and accessibility of inpatient and outpatient substance use treatment for pregnant and parenting women and their children. - d.
 The Health Plan shall contract with SUD treatment providers that are closely aligned with the currently existing community-based providers that are accredited and monitored by ADAD to the extent possible. - e.
 Certified Substance Abuse Counselors (CSACs) shall be certified by ADAD. - f.
 The Health Plan shall provide coverage to its Members for all medication the FDA has approved for specific SUDs.
-The Health Plan may develop its own payment methodologies in accordance with §7.2.D for FDA-approved medications. - 1) Methadone, Opioid Medication, and Other Medication to Treat SUD - The Health Plan shall support practice utilization of medication-assisted treatment for substance use conditions across the continuum of services from primary care to specialty behavioral health services as described in §4.4.A.1.a.2.
-The Health Plan shall provide coverage for Methadone/Levomethadyl acetate services for the Members for acute opiate detoxification as well as maintenance.
+The Health Plan may develop its own payment methodologies in accordance with §7.2.D for FDA-approved medications. - Methadone, Opioid Medication, and Other Medication to Treat SUD - The Health Plan shall support practice utilization of medication-assisted treatment for substance use conditions across the continuum of services from primary care to specialty behavioral health services as described in §4.4.A.1.a.2.
+The Health Plan shall provide coverage for Methadone/Levomethadyl acetate services for the

+Members for acute opiate detoxification as well as maintenance.

-- 8. Covered Benefit Requirements for Parity in Mental Health and Substance Use Disorders - a.
+- Covered Benefit Requirements for Parity in Mental Health and Substance Use Disorders - a.
 In addition to services under the state plan, the Health Plan shall provide coverage for any services necessary for compliance with the requirement forparity in mental health and SUD benefits in 42 CFR Part 438, Subpart K. - b.
 If the Health Plan does not include an aggregate lifetime or annual dollar limit on any medical/surgical benefits or includes an aggregate lifetime or annual dollar limit that applies to less than one-third of all medical/surgical benefits provided to the Members through a contract with the State, it may not impose an aggregate lifetime or annual dollar limit, respectively, on mental health or SUD benefits in accordance with 42 CFR §438.905(b). - c.
-If the Health Plan includes an aggregate lifetime or annual dollar limit on at least two-thirds of all medical/surgical benefits provided to the Members through a contract with the State, it shall either apply the aggregate lifetime or annual dollar limit both to the medical/surgical benefits to which the limit would otherwise apply and to mental health or SUD benefits in a manner that does not distinguish between the medical/surgical benefits and mental health or SUD benefits; or not include an aggregate lifetime or annual dollar limit on mental health or SUD benefits that is more restrictive than the aggregate lifetime or annual dollar limit, respectively, on medical/surgical benefits in accordance with 42 CFR §438.905(c).
+If the Health Plan includes an aggregate lifetime or annual dollar limit on at least two-thirds of all medical/surgical benefits provided to the Members through a contract with the State, it shall either apply the aggregate lifetime or annual dollar limit both to the medical/surgical benefits to which the limit would otherwise apply and to mental health or SUD benefits in a manner that does not distinguish between the medical/surgical benefits and mental health or SUD benefits; or not include an aggregate lifetime or annual dollar limit on mental health or SUD benefits; or not include an aggregate lifetime or annual dollar limit, respectively, on medical/surgical benefits in accordance with 42 CFR §438.905(c).